stanford-esrg/retina/tests/perf/README.md

 ```

 ## Number of Subscriptions vs. Function Latency
 `generate_ip_subs.py` shards the IPv4 address space into `n` subnets to generate `n` Retina subscriptions, where `n` is passed in by the user.
-The subscriptions are written to `spec.TOML`.
+The subscriptions are written to `spec.toml`.

-`func_latency.py` uses bcc to profile function latency when running an application by attaching eBPF programs to uprobes.
+`func_latency.py` uses bcc to profile function latency when running an application by attaching eBPF programs to uprobes at the entry and exit point of functions.
 Latency is measured in nanoseconds by default.

 `run_app.py` runs the `ip_subs` application and measures how the latency of a function changes as the number of subscriptions changes.
 It generates subscriptions using `generate_ip_subs.py`, then runs `ip_subs` with these subscriptions and measures latency using `func_latency.py`.
-The latencies are written to `stats/ip_subs_latency_stats.csv` and plots on the number of subscriptions vs. latency for different stats (e.g. average, 99th percentile) can be found in the `figs` directory.
+The latencies are written to `stats/ip_subs_latency_stats.csv` and plots on the number of subscriptions vs. latency for different stats (e.g. average, 99th percentile) can be found in the `figs` directory (which gets created by the script if it doesn't already exist).
 You can specify which function to profile, the number of subscriptions, and the config file path.

 For example, to profile the `process_packet` function in online mode when the number of subscriptions is 64 and 256, you can run:
 ```